BuvinJT/distbuilder/docs/LowLevel.md

 Upon invoking this, you will be left with an "obfuscated" directory adjacent to your build script.
-This is a useful preliminary step to take, prior to running buildExecutable, so that you may inspect and test the obfuscation results before building the final distribution package.
+This is a useful preliminary step to take, prior to running pyScriptToExe, so that you may inspect and test the obfuscation results before building the final distribution package.